svellucci18/code-quiz/psuedocode.md

     - if pressed
         -delete the content of the instructions DONE -start timer DONE
         -jump into the first question.
+DONE

 - Begin Quiz
-    - Make the content of the quiz with a template literal
+    - Make the content of the quiz with a template literal?
+    - Style the quiz questions with CSS
+    - Loop through the questions of the quiz when an answer is selected
+        - Announce if selected answer is true or false
+        - OR Reveal correct answer
+        - Subtract time from the timer when false -Stop quiz when timer is out or all questions are answered
+        - Store time when finished

+- Ask for user initials
+    - Create scoreboard

+Final touches:
+- Clean up the time so it has less decimal places.